 - The library's WiFi is currently unfiltered.

-Do I have to have a library card to use the patron computers or wifi?
+Do I have to have a library member account to use the patron computers or wifi?

-A library card is not required to utilize the library's public access devices and Internet connection.
-However, all patrons must follow the Library's Public Access Devices & Internet Use Policy approved February 2020.
+A library member account is not required to utilize the library's public access devices and Internet connection.
+However, all patrons must follow the Library's Public Access Devices & Internet Use Policy approved April 2022.